 We love to receive pitches, but here are some things you need to know first:

 2. Writers should be familiar with Atlanta magazine and the kinds of stories we do.
 The best way to do that is to read recent issues.
 We are interested primarily in stories that focus on Atlanta and the metro region.
+No matter their length, we want stories that haven’t been told before, that help us see the city, the region, and ourselves in new ways.
 However, story ideas from around the state will be considered if they’re compelling enough.
 If you’re pitching a subject that is out-of-state, be sure it’s travel-related.
 We’re not interested, for example, in a murder story out of Chattanooga.

-4. When it comes to feature stories, the bar is high: Writers should be prepared to show us long-form non-fiction stories they’ve done in the past.
-Pitches should be detailed, explaining what the story is, what the central conflict is, who the sources are, what the narrative approach will be, and why our readers will find it impossible to ignore.
+4. Feature stories are generally assigned only to experienced writers.
+Be prepared to show us long-form nonfiction stories you’ve done in the past.
+Pitches should be detailed, explaining what the story is, what the central conflict is, who the sources are, and what the narrative approach will be.
 We like stories that surprise, amuse, enrage, and illuminate.
-Boring and predictable are the enemies of excellence.
 Feature stories in Atlanta magazine can be as few as 1,500 words and as many as 10,000, though the majority are around 4,000.

 6. Expect a thorough editing process.
 Several rounds of edits are not unusual, even for our veteran contributors.
 You will also need to provide thorough fact-checking contacts, references, and/or materials.
 (Guidelines will be provided.)

 7. Pitch early.
 We assign print stories several months in advance.

 8. Payment is agreed to in the assignment phase.
 We have kill fees, meaning if we can’t/won’t/don’t run the story, for any reason, the writer will receive no more than 25 percent of the initial assignment fee.